AranJannson/legacy-portfolio-website/README.md

 This repository contains the codebase for a legacy version of my website, which was built using HTML and CSS.

 # Overview
 This version of the website was developed using only front-end technologies - HTML for structuring the content and CSS for styling.
-As a legacy version, it represents an earlier iteration of our online presence.
+As a legacy version, it represents an earlier iteration of my online presence.

 # Folder Structure
 /CSS: Contains the cascading style sheets used for styling the website.